-My time at the Paris Haute Couture Week was sparkly to the top and I spotted a lot of global jewellery trends.
+My time at the Paris Haute Couture Week was sparkly to the top and I spotted a lot of global jewelry trends.
 All these trends have come together in my latest story titled ‘Runway Hits’ written for the August issue of Rapaport Magazine.
 Enjoy the story below and stay tuned to my Instagram page for the next few days as I will be sharing a lot more photos and videos from each trend there.

 A look at what was hot during Paris’s Haute Couture Week.

-The finery at Paris’s Haute Couture Week has been known to outdo other leading global fashion weeks in New York, London and Milan.
+The finery at Paris’s Haute Couture Week has been known to outdo other leading global fashion weeks in New York, London, and Milan.
 Formerly a celebration of fashion alone, the event in the French city is now an equally important date on the global jewelry calendar.
-For four days every January and July, the latest collections from major European jewelry houses and designers — as well as a few from other locales — sparkle amid the lavish displays at Place Vendôme, the Grand Palais, the Ritz and even the Louvre.
+For four days every January and July, the latest collections from major European jewelry houses and designers — as well as a few from other locales — sparkle amid the lavish displays at Place Vendôme, the Grand Palais, the Ritz, and even the Louvre.

 In addition to the global fashion, luxury and jewelry media, these extravagant exhibits attract a select few private clients who desire to buy jewels the day they are unveiled.
 The event is a must for established brands, which invest hugely in creating out-of-this-world experiential and storytelling spectacles.
 And while boutique jewelers and newcomers may offer more humble exhibits, they, too, make sure to have a presence there.
 Here are some of the trends from the major jewelry houses.